MyNameJeremy/colabsidian-user-manager/README.md

 # ColabSidian User Manager

-this is the Repo for the custom user manager I wrote for ColabSidian It is used by the SyncServer backend of Colabsidian
+this is the Repo for the custom user manager I am writing for ColabSidian It is used by the SyncServer backend of Colabsidian

 it has a default user